Main Number: 714 229-6700

 It is the overriding goal of the City of Cypress Human Resources Division to strive to consistently provide a high level of service to City employees and the public.
 To this end, the Human Resources staff is continuously reviewing and exploring ways to improve the services the division provides.

-The Information Systems Division (IS) has oversight of the City's computer systems, networks, network security, web page, document imaging, the City's Internet connection, financial applications and is responsible for implementing the Technology Master Plan which is approved annually by the City Council.
+The Information Technology (IT) Division has oversight of the City's computer systems, networks, network security, web page, document imaging, the City's Internet connection, financial applications and is responsible for implementing the Technology Master Plan which is approved annually by the City Council.

 The City's six main buildings: City Hall, Council Chambers, the Police Department, the Community Center, the Senior Center, and the Maintenance Yard, host a Microsoft file server and an Exchange mail server at each location.
 Depending upon proximity, the buildings are connected either by a 100Mbps Ethernet connection, wireless, encrypted radio bridges, or encrypted virtual private networks (VPNs); the City Council Chambers connects to City Hall with fiber optic cable.